markmontoya/cyber/README.md

 # cyber
-Files from GW Cybersecurity Bootcamp
+Files from GW Cybersecurity Bootcamp.
-This repository inlcudes linux and ansible scripts including a network diagram from the GW cybersecurity bootcamp.
+This repository includes linux and ansible scripts including a network diagram from the GW cybersecurity bootcamp.